 Lodging options for Italy range from standard hotels in all categories and sizes, AirBnB rentals, Bed and Breakfast options, renting of villas and apartments, farm stays (agriturismo), camping (both individual or with RV campers).

-For latest offers on hotels in Italy from our providers use search form below:
+For the latest offers on hotels in Italy from our providers use the search form below:

 Read more: accommodation tips for Italy

 Italy’s public transport is well developed, and it consists of high-speed trains between main cities, regular trains for regional routes, a bus network, and boat transport for coastal cities.

 You can also travel by plane between cities, but with fast trains, it doesn’t make much sense and it is very enjoyable to pass through beautiful Italian landscapes, especially in spring and summer.